st3w/CIS4914/README.md

   Installation
   ------------
   The game is not yet prepared for play or usage.
-  In the future the game will be made availiable on the google play market for Android.
+  In the future the game will be made available on the google play market for Android.

   Licensing